BCom Monetary Policy of India Notes Study Material

 (iii) Inflation.

-Besides, the monetary policy also provides a platform for the apex bank to announce norms for financial bodies governed by the RBI such as banks, financial institutions, non-banking finance companies, residual non-banking companies, nidhis, and primary dealers in money market and authorized dealers in foreign exchange market.
-The monetary policy has an important affect on GDP, rate of inflation and growth.
-The monetary policy also influences the business prospects, the availability of credit and its cost.
-Investment decisions are also determined by monetary policy because aggregate demand and supply can be regulated by controlling and regulating money supply in the system.
+The monetary policy has an important effect on GDP, rate of inflation, and growth.
+The monetary policy also influences the business prospects, the availability of credit, and its cost.
+Investment decisions are also determined by monetary policy because aggregate demand and supply can be regulated by controlling and regulating the money supply in the system.

 H.C.
-Johnson, defines monetary policy as “policy employing Central Bank’s control of the supply of money as an instrument for achieving the objectives of general economic policy.”
+Johnson defines monetary policy as “policy employing Central Bank’s control of the supply of money as an instrument for achieving the objectives of general economic policy.”

 OBJECTIVES OF MONETARY POLICY

-The banking system in India is functioning within the orbit of monetary credit policy of the RBI.
-Followings are the main objectives of monetary policy:
+The banking system in India is functioning within the orbit of the monetary credit policy of the RBI.

-- A Suitable Price Governance: Price stability is the first objective of monetary policy.
+1. A Suitable Price Governance: Price stability is the first objective of monetary policy.
 If a country wants to avoid too much inflation in prices, it may design its monetary policy in such a manner that the prices remain stable.
-However, rising prices at a low rate, may be found desirable from the point of view of production.
-So that, if the basic aim of the economy is to improve the level of investment, employment and output, monetary policy would be geared towards this end and this would allow supply of money to increase in such a manner that prices rise in a gradual manner.
+However, rising prices at a low rate may be found desirable from the point of view of production.
+So, if the basic aim of the economy is to improve the level of investment, employment, and output, monetary policy would be geared towards this end and this would allow the supply of money to increase in such a manner that prices rise in a gradual manner.
+(BCom Monetary Policy of India Notes Study Material)

-- To Accelerate Economic Growth: It is a long-term objective of monetary policy.
-Through monetary policy Government ensures adequate flow of moon into desirable investment channels like infrastructure, building, industries In this tune, the Reserve Bank of India has made the allocation of funds respective sectors according to the planning requirements and for day to day development.(BCom Monetary Policy of India Notes Study Material)
+2. To Accelerate Economic Growth: It is a long-term objective of monetary policy.
+Through monetary policy, Government ensures the adequate flow of the moon into desirable investment channels like infrastructure, buildings, and industries In this tune, the Reserve Bank of India has made the allocation of funds to respective sectors according to the planning requirements and for day-to-day development.

-- Exchange Rate Stability: It is an important objective of monetary The RBI tries to maintain stability in exchange rate through expansion in exports, reduction in imports and discourage outward capital movement.
+3. Exchange Rate Stability: It is an important objective of monetary The RBI tries to maintain stability in the exchange rate through expansion in exports, reduction in imports, and discourage outward capital movement.
 Normally exchange stability is not possible without price stability.
+(BCom Monetary Policy of India Notes Study Material)

 INSTRUMENTS OF MONETARY POLICY